BTC, ETH, BNB, ADA, DOT, XRP, UNI, THETA, LTC, LINK

 ETH / USDT daily chart.
 Source: TradingView

-Buyers will now try to push the price above the downtrend line of the triangle.
-If they manage to do that, the ETH / USD pair could move up to $ 2,040.77 and then to the pattern’s target at $ 2,618.14.
+If buyers can push the price above the triangle, the ETH / USDT pair could retest the all-time high.
+If the bulls clear this hurdle, the pair could begin its rally towards the pattern’s target at $ 2,618.14.

-Conversely, if the price falls from the downtrend line, the pair could extend its stay within the triangle for a few more days.
+However, bears are unlikely to give up easily.
+They will mount a strong resistance at $ 2,040.77.
+If the price turns down from this general resistance but does not re-enter the triangle, then it will suggest that the bulls are buying on dips.
+If that happens, the pair may have a good chance of breaking above $ 2,040.77.

-The indicators are giving a mixed signal.
-While the flat moving averages suggest a few more days of action inside the triangle, the RSI above 57 suggests that momentum is picking up in favor of the bulls.
+On the other hand, if the bulls fail to hold the price above the triangle, it will suggest that traders are squaring their positions at higher levels.
+That could keep the pair in range for a few more days.
+The first sign of weakness will be when the price falls below the trend line.

 BNB / USDT